Jakobeha/devolve-ui.js/docs/README.md

 - `source`: Renders an image, video, or other external graphic
 - (WIP unstable) `pixi`: Can only be created via `PixiComponent`.
 These contain custom pixi components in the browser, and are invisible in TUIs.

 Another notable difference is the layout system. devolve-ui does not use CSS, instead all node bounds are calculated using only the parent and previous child.
 As a result, you must specify bounds much more explicitly.
-See [Bounds](#Bounds) for more.
+See the [Implementation](#Implementation) section for more.

 ## Prompt-based GUI